SukhmKang/venmo-project/README.md

 Computer Science & Business @ University of California, Berkeley\
 https://www.linkedin.com/in/ishanbalakrishnan

-Feel free to reach out to either one of us by email @ ishan.balakrishnan(at)berkeley.edu or sukhm.kang(at)uchicago.edu!
+Feel free to reach out to either one of us by email @ ishan.balakrishnan(at)berkeley.edu or sukhmkang(at)uchicago.edu!

 ## Acknowledgments